NadineMohsen/E-Commerce-Back-End/README.md

   - [Questions](#questions)

 ## Description
-This project is a back end app for an e-commerce site using Express.js API and Sequelize to interact with a MySQL database.
-This application displays creation of database using mySQL with models and associations.
-Then demonstrates the API Routes to perform RESTful CRUD operations displayed in the walk through videos.
+This app is a backend app for ecommerce site, using Express, API and mysql.
+This application uses models and associations and perform CRUD operations

 ## Installation